codisteinborn/ConcertApp/README.md

 Joe was tired of finding out that his favorite bands had performed just a few miles away AFTER the roadies had already packed up and moved on.

 He conceived of a single application where the artists followed on Spotify could be integrated with real-time concert information provided on the Ticketmaster website.
-From that idea, SpotYourShow was born.
+From that idea, ShowSpotter was born.

 # Getting Started:

-Software Installation - SpotYourShow does not reqire any software installation to operate.
+Software Installation - ShowSpotter does not reqire any software installation to operate.

 Prerequisites - An account with Spotify ( <https://www.spotify.com/us/> ).
-If you do not have a Spotify account, you will be given the opportunity to sign up for one during the SpotYourShow login process.
+If you do not have a Spotify account, you will be given the opportunity to sign up for one during the ShowSpotter login process.

 # Users Guide: